OranWeb/Tornhubs/src/content/welcome-to-tornhub.md

 ---

 ## What is TornHub
-The Obviously cringe uncreative name apart, [TornHub](https://torn.oran.pw) is an Entertainment + News Hybrid fan site for the game [Torn City](https://torn.com)
+The Obviously cringe uncreative name aside, [TornHub](https://torn.oran.pw) is an Entertainment + News Hybrid fan site for the game [Torn City](https://torn.com)

 ### What are the features of TornHub?